Cytherion/OMMG/readme.md

 ## Overview

 OMM Missions Lua automates group missions for Old Man McKenzie (OMM) in EverQuest using MacroQuest Lua.
-It is built in Lua with a modular, table‑driven design and integrates the following key features:
+It features a modular, table‑driven design with robust coordination between group members via a driver/follower system.
+Key enhancements include:

 - **Mission Modules:**
-  - **Lower Guk (lguk):** Automates the objectives for Lower Guk missions.
+  - **Lower Guk (lguk):** Automates objectives for Lower Guk missions.
-  - **Nagafen's Lair (naggy):** Automates the objectives for Nagafen's Lair missions.
+  - **Nagafen's Lair (naggy):** Automates objectives for Nagafen's Lair missions.
-  - **Cursed Guk (dguk):** Automates the objectives for Cursed Guk missions.
+  - **Cursed Guk (dguk):** Automates objectives for Cursed Guk missions.

+- **Driver/Follow Coordination:**
+  - A designated driver runs full mission logic and broadcasts synchronization messages.
+  - Followers run the full combat, healing, and buff routines but wait for the driver’s sync signals to progress, keeping the group in step.
+  - A UI dropdown allows selection of the driver from the group member list.

-- **Enhanced Combat:**
+- **Enhanced Combat & Auto Buff/Heal:**
-  - Class‑specific combat logic (e.g., Enchanter mezzing, Necro drain, Mage nukes, etc.).
+  - Class‑specific combat routines (e.g., mezzing, draining, nuking) and pause/resume functionality.
-  - Pause/Resume functionality built into the combat routines.
+  - Auto‑buff and auto‑heal modules ensure both group members and pets are maintained during missions.

 - **Navigation:**
-  - Centralized, table‑driven navigation module (`modules/navigation.lua`) that stores waypoints for each mission zone.
+  - A centralized, table‑driven navigation module stores waypoints for each mission zone.
-  - A "general" section with a placeholder for the Plane of Knowledge (PoK).
-  - Automatic navigation to PoK and targeting of Old Man McKenzie when needed.
+  - A "general" section includes a placeholder for the Plane of Knowledge (PoK), with automatic navigation and targeting of Old Man McKenzie when needed.

 - **UI Enhancements:**
-  - An ImGui‑based UI (`modules/ui.lua`) that displays:
-    - Mission selection (dropdown or checkboxes for mission cycle).
-    - Mission progress, including a progress bar and timer.
-    - Current and next mission steps.
-    - A toggleable objectives window showing the status (Done/Not Done) of each objective.
-    - A log window displaying recent debug messages.
-    - Buttons to pause, resume, or stop the mission.
-    - Coordination controls for group role assignment and task rotation.
+  - An ImGui‑based UI displays mission selection (both single and cycle modes), progress (via a progress bar and timer), current and next mission steps, objectives status, and a log window.
+  - Additional UI controls include pause/resume, stop, and coordination options (assign roles, rotate tasks).
+  - A self‑test command verifies required plugins.

 - **Coordination & Communications:**
-  - The Lua rebuild supports either **MQ2DanNet** or **MQ2EQBCS** for group coordination.
+  - The Lua supports either **MQ2DanNet** or **MQ2EQBCS** for group coordination.
-  - A communications module (`modules/comms.lua`) broadcasts mission start and completion messages through the selected coordination plugin.
+  - A communications module broadcasts mission start, completion, and synchronization messages.
-  - The UI allows users to select which coordination plugin to use.
+  - The UI enables users to select the desired coordination plugin.

-- **Auto Buff/Auto Heal:**
-  - An auto‑buff/auto‑heal module (`modules/healing.lua`) provides routines to automatically cast class‑specific buffs and heal group members (or pets) when below a set threshold.

 - **Error Handling & Recovery:**
-  - Each mission module includes error handling that retries objectives up to a maximum attempt count.
+  - Each mission module retries objectives up to a maximum count and includes recovery logic that re‑navigates to the objective if necessary.
-  - Recovery logic re‑navigates to the current objective if the group is not ready or the target is not found after several attempts.
-  - After mission completion, the Lua targets the player and issues an auto‑loot command.
+  - After mission completion, the Lua issues an auto‑loot command.

 ## Installation

 1. **Dependencies:**
    Ensure the following MacroQuest Lua plugins are installed:
    - **MQ2Nav**
    - **MQ2DanNet** or **MQ2EQBCS** (selectable via the UI)

 2. **Folder Structure:**
-   Install the Lua files in your MacroQuest folder.
-A typical folder structure is as follows:
+   Place the Lua files in your MacroQuest folder with a structure similar to:

 3. **Configuration:**
-- Adjust navigation coordinates in `modules/navigation.lua` if necessary (especially the "general" section for PoK).
+- Adjust navigation coordinates in `modules/navigation.lua` as needed (especially the "general" section for PoK).
-- Verify that your coordination plugin selection (default is "MQ2DanNet") suits your group’s setup.
-You can change this via the UI.
+- Use the UI to select the coordination plugin (MQ2DanNet vs. MQ2EQBCS) and to choose the driver from your group.
+- The driver is chosen via the UI dropdown; followers will automatically follow sync messages broadcast by the driver.

 4. **Loading the Lua:**
 Launch MacroQuest and load the Lua by placing it in the appropriate directory.
-Use `/reload mq2cymissions` if needed.
+You may use `/reload mq2cymissions` if necessary.

 ## Usage

 ### In-Game Commands

 - **/omm start `<mission>`**
-Starts a single mission run.
+Runs a single mission.
 Valid mission names: `lguk`, `naggy`, `dguk`.

 - **/omm pause**
 Pauses the current mission.